 Transcripts from previous schools

-If you’re looking for flexibility to balance family, work, and education, explore whether an online master's degree from a leading university on Coursera could fit your goals.
+Available in many subjects, the MA degree can prepare you for many career paths or further studies.
+If you’re looking for greater flexibility as you consider earning your master's degree, explore whether an online master's degree from a leading university on Coursera could be a good fit.
 Many programs offer open courses you can try for free before applying to the full degree program.

-1. US Bureau of Labor Statistics.
-"Employment Projections: Occupations that Need More Education for Entry are Projected to Grow Faster Than Average, https://www.bls.gov/emp/tables/education-summary.htm."
-Accessed June 23, 2022
+US Bureau of Labor Statistics.
+“Employment Projections: Occupations That Need More Education for Entry Are Projected to Grow Faster Than Average, https://www.bls.gov/emp/tables/education-summary.htm.”
+Accessed January 16, 2025.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.